miruji/RTS/README.md

 The code is read from top to bottom line by line and taking into account the level of nesting.
 > RTS treats indentation as creating a new block of lines of code.
 You can also give the attachment a name.
 The type of structure itself will depend on its content.

+### Package Manager
+RTS has a package manager that allows you to easily manage libraries.

+Its main task is to maintain global storage for the user locally and provide the ability to create new packages and send them to the server.
+More detailed information about creating and managing packages can be found in the [Packages Section](https://realtime.su/packages)

+The package manager only adheres to hot stable releases in the format `<package name>-<release date>.<revision>`;
+This way the package manager and the user can quickly understand which version is the latest.

+The system itself is committed to supporting only code that people will appreciate and that will be more modern.